simple-icons/simple-icons-website-rs/CONTRIBUTING.md

 - Add `wasm32-unknown-unknown` target with `rustup target add wasm32-unknown-unknown`.
 - Install [cargo-make](https://sagiegurari.github.io/cargo-make/): `cargo install --force cargo-make`
 - Install NodeJS with npm and dependencies with `npm install`.
+- Install Playwright browsers and dependencies with `npx playwright install --with-deps`.
 - Create an _.env_ file at the root with a Github personal token with the variable `GITHUB_TOKEN`.

 ## Commands